aahmed-se/pulsar-wiki/PIP-17:-Tiered-storage-for-Pulsar-topics.md

     nextEntry = is.lastEntryWritten() + 1;
     bytesWritten += is.entryBytesWritten();
   }

-  buildAndWriteIndex(uploadId);
   finalizeUpload(uploadId);

+  buildAndWriteIndex();
 }
 ```

 The algorithm has roughly the form of the pseudocode above.
 As S3 doesn’t seem to have an asynchronous API which gives you fine grained access to multipart, the upload should run in a dedicated threadpool.

 The most important component when writing is `BlockAwareSegmentInputStream`.
 This allows the reader to read exactly `blockSize` bytes.
 It first returns the header, followed by complete entries from the segment in the format specified above.
-Once it can no longer writer a complete entry due to the `blockSize` limit, it outputs bytes the pattern `0xDEAD1234` until it reaches the limit.
+Once it can no longer writer a complete entry due to the `blockSize` limit, it outputs bytes the pattern `0xFEDCDEAD` until it reaches the limit.
 It tracks the ID of the last entry it has written as well as the sum of the cumulative entry bytes written, which can be used by the caller calculate the size of the next block.

 #### Reading from S3

-To read back from S3 we make a read request for part 1 of the object to load the index.
+To read back from S3 we make a read request for the index object for the segment.
 Then when a client makes request to read entries, we do a binary search into the index to find which blocks needed to be loaded and request those blocks.

 We don’t load the whole block each time while reading, as this would mean holding many 64MB blocks in memory when only a fraction of that is currently useful.
 Instead we read 1MB at a time from S3 using by setting the range on the get object request.
 To read an entries in the middle of a block, we read from the start of the block until we find that block.
 The offset of some of the read entries are cached and these are used to enhance the index, so we can quickly find these entries, or nearby entries.